thanhdatpham1802/Car-Dealership-Web-Application/README.md

 # Car Dealership Web Application

-## Project Description
+## Description
-This is a full-stack web application developed as part of the Full-stack Development Capstone Project.
+This project is a full-stack web application developed as part of the Full-stack Development Capstone Project.

 The application allows users to:
 - View car dealership branches